mackenly/openchurchapp/README.md

 We plan to add dynamic data, push notifications, RSS feeds, sermon integration, publishing/customization services, and more.

-Some features will be here for free in our Open Source project but some that require databases will be offered in a low cost hosted service.
+Some features will be here for free in our Open Source project, but some that require databases will be offered in a low cost hosted service.
+There will likely be a free version to help with some features, but of course, some things incur high server costs and can't be free.
+The goal isn't to create a SaaS service but to make the open church app accessible to users of all technical abilities.

 Open Source features will include:
 - Push Notifications (One Signal)